 The magnificent Porta San Sebastiano is the largest ancient gate passing through Rome’s majestic Aurelian Walls.
 It’s also one of the city’s best-preserved Ancient Roman gates into the city.

 Originally called the Porta Appia, this enormous gate used to be one of the most important checkpoints on the Appian Way, both for traffic in and out of the city.
-The Porta San Sebastiano is also the appropriate starting point of our Appian Way family tour.
+Porta San Sebastiano nowadays houses a beautiful Museum about the history of ancient Rome’s Walls.

 2. Church of Domine Quo Vadis